naturalconv/NaturalConvDataSet/README.md

 # NaturalConv

-####  PLEASE READ FOLLOWING DESCRIPTION BEFORE USE THE CODE.

 This repository provides examplar code for researchers to download the documents from the provided URLs of NaturalConv for non-commerical research purpose only.
-##### If you feel it costs too much time to download, please refer to Third Party Work below.
+#### If you feel it costs too much time to download, please refer to Third Party Work below.

 ## Dataset Download